 Blog writers for hire are a dime a dozen.

-Discovering ones that are knowledgable, experienced, and easy to work with is the challenge.
+But discovering writers that are knowledgeable, experienced, and easy to work with?

 Here are the five most popular ways to find blog writers for hire, with pros vs. cons for each.

 How to Find Blog Writers for Hire #1.
 Job Boards

 The Pros of Job Boards:

 The most obvious starting point for most is a job board.